-Like a lot of stocks, French luxury goods giant LVMH (LVMH) has had a strange year so far.
+Like a lot of stocks, French luxury goods giant LVMH (MC) has had a strange year so far.
 The Louis Vuitton owner looks ripe for a tough period due to the COVID-19 pandemic, yet you wouldn’t know that from its share price.
 It trades around the €400 per share mark, barely down on its opening 2020 price of circa €420 per share.
-We can thank global central banks for that, with the shares up 40% from their March lows.
+We can thank global central banks for that – with the shares up 40% from their March lows.

-COVID-19 obviously throws a short-term spanner in the works.
-LVMH’s retail network, which spans around 5,000 stores, is an obvious short-term casualty.
-I’d wager that nearly all of them were closed at some point.
+COVID-19 obviously throws a short-term spanner in the works here.
+LVMH’s retail network, which spans around 5,000 stores in total, is an obvious short-term casualty.
+I’d wager that nearly all of them were closed at some point for obvious reasons.
 The company has managed to secure some level of rent reductions, though the pandemic is obviously a catastrophe for most types of physical retail.

 I have owned LVMH stock for a few years now.
 It stands to reason that I am a long-term bull on the company and its stock.
-It still has a tremendous room for growth in my view, particularly in Asia ex-Japan.
+It still has tremendous room for growth, particularly in Asia.
 Fifteen years ago, revenue per share attributable to the region came in at roughly €3.50.
-That figure had grown to around €31.90 as of last year.
-It is reasonable to assume that consumers will continue to get wealthier out there, and so that figure has plenty of room to grow.
+That had grown to around €31.90 as of last year.
+It is reasonable to assume that those consumers will continue to get wealthier, so that figure has room to grow.